flox/flox/cli/flox/doc/flox-activate.md

 # DESCRIPTION

-Sets environment variables and aliases, runs hooks, and adds `bin` directories to your `$PATH`.
+Sets environment variables and aliases, runs hooks, starts services, and adds `bin` directories to your `$PATH`.

 `flox activate` may run in one of three modes: